Cookies help us deliver our services.

 The hobby would be much more enjoyable if every HAM radio operator applied these recommendations!

 I was born in 1959.
 Married to Gerda in 1982.
 We have a daughter (°1986) and 3 grandchildren (°2012, °2015 and °2018).
 We all live in Kortemark.
 Our town has 13000 inhabitants, spread over 5 parishes on an area of 56,43km², of which 8,5% is inhabited.
-Kortemark is situated in the middle of the province of West-Vlaanderen, 25kms South East from the coastal city of Ostend and 25kms South West from the historical city of Bruges.
+Kortemark is situated in the middle of the province of West-Vlaanderen, 25kms South East from the coastal city of Ostend and 25kms South West from the medieval city of Bruges.

 Altough I have a college education in electronics, almost throughout my entire professional career I did work for various law enforcement agencies.
 I am retired since 1 november 2022.